sequana/sequana/doc/tutorial.rst

 Call **sequana** standalone as follows::

+    sequana_rnaseq --working-directory EXAMPLE
-    sequana --pipeline rnaseq --input-directory . --working-directory EXAMPLE --adapter-fwd GATCGGAAGAGCACACGTCTGAACTCCAGTCA --adapter-rev GTGACTGGAGTTCAGACGTGTGCTCTTCCGATC
+        --adapter-fwd GATCGGAAGAGCACACGTCTGAACTCCAGTCA --adapter-rev GTGACTGGAGTTCAGACGTGTGCTCTTCCGATC

 This command download the pipeline and its configuration file.
 The configuration file is prefilled with adapter information and input data files found in the input directory provided.
 You can change the configuration afterwards.

-An alternative is to use :ref:`sequanix`.

-Go to the project directory
+Go to the project directory and execute the script
 ::

     cd EXAMPLE
+    sh rnaseq.sh

 Get the fasta and GFF reference